The value of Smart Tourism

 Protect and capitalise on the cultural heritage as well as local potential and its creative assets for the benefit of the tourism destination, the industry and the visiting tourists in general.

 Benefits – WHY APPLY?

-Winners of the title of European Capital of Smart Tourism 2023 will receive expert communication and branding support in promoting their destination in the media and online, a sculpture for their city centre, a promotional video representing their destination and smart tourism practices, and many other promotional actions from the EU that are designed to raise the profile of the city and boost visitor numbers.
+The winner of the title of European Capital of Smart Tourism 2024 will receive expert communication and branding support in promoting its destination in the media and online, a sculpture for their city centre, a promotional video representing its destination and smart tourism practices, and many other promotional actions from the EU that are designed to raise the profile of the city and boost visitor numbers.

-The competition is open to cities in EU Member States and COSME countries, with populations of over 100,000.
+The competition is open to cities in EU Member States and COSME (Albania, Armenia, Bosnia and Herzegovina, Iceland, Kosovo, Moldova, Montenegro, North Macedonia, Serbia, Turkey, Ukraine and United Kingdom) and Single Market (Iceland, Liechtenstein and Norway) countries, with populations of over 100,000.
 In countries where no city has more than 100,000 inhabitants, the largest city is eligible to apply.
-For small states with total population below 1 million, cities with 10,000 inhabitants are eligible to apply.
+For smaller states with total population below 1 million, cities with 10,000 inhabitants are eligible to apply.
 Population size should be checked against the EUROSTAT.

 > Evaluation Step 1

 All submitted, admissible and eligible applications are evaluated against a set of established criteria by a panel of independent experts.
 The evaluation by the experts determines which cities are the best performers in each individual category.
-Moreover, on the basis of their evaluation, the Commission then establishes a short-list of a maximum of 7 cities which will proceed to the next evaluation step.
-Meet the independent experts here.
+Moreover, on the basis of their evaluation, the Commission then establishes a short-list of a maximum of 4 cities which will proceed to the next evaluation step.

 > Evaluation Step 2

-The shortlisted 7 cities will then be invited to present their case in front of a European Jury.
-Following these presentations, the European Jury selects the two European Capitals of Smart Tourism 2023.
+The shortlisted 4 cities will then be invited to present their case in front of a European Jury.
+Following these presentations, the European Jury selects the 2024 European Capital of Smart Tourism.